Morses Club agent - Jayne

 What was it about the agent role that attracted you?

 For me it was the flexibility, my children were quite young an I could work the agent role around school times and family life which was a big benefit.

 What does an 'average' day look like for you?

 Every day is different really.
 My phone is always busy in the morning with customers ringing me – they might be asking to change the time or the day that I go over or ringing me with questions.
 You've got to get all the paperwork sorted at home before you go out.
 I start at about 11.30 usually and every door you go to is different because you're not just there to collect repayments - you're a friend and an Agony Aunt in some cases too.
 I try and communicate properly with every customer and spend a few minutes with them as they appreciate that.
 Fridays I start and finish later as it's such a busy collections day.
-On a Tuesday I have a Business Review with my Business Manager at the branch and go over reports, targets and paperwork; Tuesday isn't a busy day for me so it's good to get everything sorted and ready for the next few days.
+On a Tuesday I have a Business Review with my Business Manager and go over reports, targets and paperwork; Tuesday isn't a busy day for me so it's good to get everything sorted and ready for the next few days.

 What is your favourite thing about being an agent?